-Select "Send progress to GUI" checkbox to see how PID values change in real-time during tuning process.

-Select "Log to file" to write PID values together with some debug variables to the file "auto_pid_log.csv".
-It may be analyzed later to better understand system behavior.
-There are a number of tools to plot data from log files, for example http://kst-plot.kde.org
+Select "Send progress to GUI" checkbox to see how PID values change in real-time during the auto-tuning process.
+Select "Log to file" to write PID values together with some debug variables to the file "auto_pid_log.csv."
+It can be analyzed later to understand system behavior better.
+There are many tools to plot data from log files, for example http://kst-plot.kde.org.